-Words on a Scrabble board trigger memories of surreptitious glances and near meetings in ambitious, beautifully played meditation on the cross-currents of two lives that barely touch yet seem connected.
-Well-sustained, unpretentious meditation on the power of memory should do best at smaller fests, where it can stand out.
+Words on a Scrabble board trigger memories of surreptitious glances and near meetings in “Turtles on Their Backs,” an ambitious, beautifully played meditation on the cross-currents of two lives that barely touch yet seem constantly connected.
+Novice helmer Stefano Pasetto starts with a nameless man and woman and builds their recollections in the same manner as the letters from the game, one off another, jumping time but keeping within a more-or-less linear narrative.
+This well-sustained, unpretentious meditation on the power of memory should do best at smaller fests, where it can stand out.